Debojit2003/DSA-A2Z/README.md

 10. Missing Number in an array
 11. Maximum consecutive ones
 12. Find the number that appears once, and other numbers twice
+13. Find the number that appears once, and other numbers thrice - LC 137
-13. Longest subarray with given sum K(positives)
+14. Longest subarray with given sum K(positives) [Not Done]
-14. Longest subarray with sum K (Positives + Negatives)
+15. Longest subarray with sum K (Positives + Negatives) [Not Done]